Flerovium

 Applications

 Unfortunately, there is currently no known application of flerovium due to its extremely short half-life and limited production.
 However, its properties and behavior are studied to expand our knowledge of the periodic table and nuclear physics.
 Studies on flerovium may lead to the development of new theories and concepts that can be applied in the fields of nuclear physics and material science.
-Additionally, it can help scientists better understand the behavior of superheavy elements and their potential role in astrophysical processes.
+It can help scientists better understand the behavior of superheavy elements and their potential role in astrophysical processes.

 Interesting facts